TelenorStartIoT/tutorials/01-fipy-udp/README.md

 ## 3. Register Your FiPy Dev-Kit in Telenor Managed IoT Cloud

 In this chapter you will learn how to register your Dev-Kit to Telenor Managed IoT Cloud (MIC).
-You will also learn how to get the IMSI and IMEI number from the FiPy device.
-Using the IMSI and IMEI information you will learn how to add a new 4G LTE-M (Cat M1) "Thing" in MIC.
+Using the IMSI and IMEI information you will learn how to add a new "Thing" in MIC.
 You will also learn how to add a transformation of your payload and how to create a dashboard.
-The payload transformation makes it possible for you to view the individual parts of the payload in different type of widgets in the dashboard.
+The payload transformation makes it possible for you to view the individual parts of the payload in different types of widgets in the dashboard.
 Widget types ranges from simple textual widgets to graphical representations of your data.

 ### Sign Up For a MIC Platform Account

 You will have to register for a MIC account in order to register your dev-kit.
-You can do that here: https://startiot.mic.telenorconnexion.com
+You can do that here: https://demonorway.mic.telenorconnexion.com

 ![Login](./assets/05-login-mic.png)